CharonK652302/Cortex-ai/README.md

 # 📄 Chat with Your PDF (RAG + LLM)

 An AI-powered application that allows users to **interact with PDF documents using natural language queries**.
-Built using **Retrieval-Augmented Generation (RAG)** with open-source LLMs and deployed via Streamlit.
+Built using **Retrieval-Augmented Generation (RAG)** with open-source LLMs and deployed via Streamlit.RAG-powered PDF chat app using TinyLlama, FAISS, LangChain — deployed on Streamlit Cloud

 ---